andreacorinti/andreacorinti.com/src/site/about.md

 ## Facebook

-I've a profile but I use it only for managing pages, connected account and stuff like that, so I think that it's pointless to link it here.
+I've a profile but I use it only for managing pages, connected account and stuff like that, so I think that it's pointless to link it here since I really don't like Facebook.

 ## Babel